 How to Identify and Use the Bat Candle Pattern in Forex Trading?

 The most challenging part of using the bat pattern is identifying it.
-Like many other harmonic patterns, the bat pattern is usually used by advanced traders who can find this formation naturally on trading charts.
+Like other harmonic patterns, the bat pattern is usually used by advanced traders who can already find this formation naturally on trading charts.
+For beginners, it could be much more challenging to identify the bat pattern.

 Yet, it’s not rocket science.
 If you learn how to identify and use this pattern, you can find many market trading opportunities.
 The first thing you need to know is the Fibonacci measurements of the bat pattern.
 Those are: